aafthxb/LabRecord/README.md

 ## 🌟 Why This Project?

 Most Programming Lab Record websites require editing HTML, JavaScript, or configuration files whenever you add a new program.

-**This project is different.** You simply organize your source files into folders, and everything else happens automatically.
+**This project is different.** Add, delete, and reorder programs straight from the website — no Git, no terminal, and no code editor required.

+* ✏️ A built-in **web editor** lets you add new programs from your phone or laptop — no GitHub website needed.
+* 📷 Snap a photo of handwritten or printed code and let OCR extract it for you.
 * 📂 A language folder becomes a language button.
 * 📄 A source file becomes a program card.
 * 🔍 Search indexes are generated automatically.
 * 🎨 Syntax highlighting is configured automatically.
+* 🗑️ Delete or reorder programs directly on the homepage.
 * 📱 Installable as a Progressive Web App (PWA) with offline support.
 * 🚀 GitHub Actions regenerates the project.
 * 🌐 Vercel deploys the latest version automatically.

-For most users, **no Git, Node.js, terminal, or programming setup is required.**
+For most users, **no Git, Node.js, terminal, or programming setup is required — not even a trip to GitHub.com.**

 ---

 ## 🚀 Create Your Own Programming Lab Record

 > [!TIP]
 > If you've never used GitHub before, don't worry.
-This project is designed so that you can manage everything directly from the GitHub website.
+Once deployed, everyday use — adding, deleting, reordering programs — happens entirely through the site's own editor.

 ### Step 1 — Create Your Copy